xyfJASON/easy-control/README.md

 # easy-control-diffusion

-We provide simple python wrappers for various controllable generation models so that you can easily establish the baselines for your paper.
+We provide simple python wrappers for various diffusion-based controllable generation models so that you can easily establish the baselines for your paper.
-For full functionalities, please refer to their original repositories.
+For full functionalities of these models, please refer to their original repositories.